jeremyheiler/paprika/README.md

 (require '[paprika.core :as adn])
 ```

 In `paprika.core` there is a function for every App.net endpoint for User and Post objects.
-The next few sections will walk through using a few of them to give an idea for how they map to the API.
+The next few sections will walk you through using two of them to give an idea for how they map to the API.

+Also, it is suggested that you wrap each of the function calls with `clojure.pprint/pprint` so it's easier to read the output.

 ### Looking Up a User

 Each endpoint function follows a general input and output structure.
-Lets use `lookup-user` as an example.
-It only requires one argument, and that is the user's ID, their @username, or the string "me" for the currently authenticated user.
+Lets use `lookup-user` as our first example.
+It requires one argument, and that is one of three possible user identifiers.
+You can provide the user's ID, their @username as a string (including the @ symbol), or the string "me" for the currently authenticated user.

 ```clojure
 ;; Lookup the currently authenticated user.